BishopFox/bfinject/README.md

 # bfinject
-Dylib injection for 64-bit iOS 11.x.y jailbroken (LiberiOS 11.0.1 tested) devices where x <= 1.
-Incorporates a .dylib that can be used to decrypt entire iOS apps and corresponding frameworks and generate clean, unencrypted .ipa files of App Store apps.
+Dylib injection for Jailbroken 64-bit iOS 11.0 - 11.1.2 (only LiberiOS has been tested).

+Can inject arbitrary .dylibs into running App Store apps, and has built-in support for iSpy, Cycript, and app decryption.

 ## Use
 * Jailbreak your iOS 11.0 - 11.1.2 device with http://newosxbook.com/liberios/